alphagov/govuk-developer-docs/source/manual/howto-transition-a-site-to-govuk.html.md

 -   high numbers of 404s - this means a mapping is missing
 -   high numbers hitting 410s - this means the old page is popular and should perhaps be redirected instead

+## Checklist

+The transition checklist covers the whole process of transitioning a site from the technical side.
+There’s a [full version for complex sites](https://docs.google.com/document/d/1SiBwYtV_d_D9pPcqzpqvRWs0kscUtB7yqxN8Ub_uRSA/edit) and a [slightly simplified one](https://docs.google.com/document/d/1gIJBUuPaZqtYsrgwqMBSrU4lpr2e93tuhQcgylnSHb4/edit) - we probably only need the simpler one for upcoming transitions.